-Grade Exam and overall % Forum posts photo essay A 95-100 12 posts are submitted on time your essay demonstrates a nuanced understanding of class material and concepts; information is accurate, the data is relevant The photographs and texts are original, of a required length and format, and submitted on time A - 90-94 11 posts are submitted on time Your essay demonstrates a nuanced understanding of class material and almost all concepts; information is factually accurate; arguments are convincing, even if occasionally contain minor errors; the data is relevant The photographs and texts are original, of a required length and B+ 85-89 10 posts are submitted on time format, and submitted on time Your essay demonstrates an overall good understanding of class material but may lack clarity, contain several minor errors, and / or slightly deviate from required length and format.
-The data is somewhat relevant The photographs and texts are original and submitted on time. В 80-84 9 posts are submitted on time Your essay demonstrates an overall good understanding of class material but may lack clarity, contain many minor errors, and / or deviate from required length and format.
+Grade Written assignments А your essay demonstrates a nuanced understanding of class material and concepts; information is accurate, the data is relevant The photographs and texts are original, of a required length and format, and submitted on time A - Your essay demonstrates a nuanced understanding of class material and almost all concepts; information is factually accurate; arguments are convincing, even if occasionally contain minor errors; the data is relevant The photographs and texts are original, of a required length and format, and submitted on time B+ Your essay demonstrates an overall good understanding of class material but may lack clarity, contain several minor errors, and / or slightly deviate from required length and format.
+The data is somewhat relevant The photographs and texts are original and submitted on time. В Your essay demonstrates an overall good understanding of class material but may lack clarity, contain many minor errors, and / or deviate from required length and format.
 The data is somewhat relevant The photographs and texts are submitted on time.
-They are original, although there might be minor problems with citations and attribution В- 75-79 8 posts are submitted on time Your essay demonstrates an overall good understanding of class material but lack clarity, contain minor errors and a few major logical flaws, and / or deviate from required length and format.
+They are original, although there might be minor problems with citations and attribution В - Your essay demonstrates an overall good understanding of class material but lack clarity, contain minor errors and a few major logical flaws, and / or deviate from required length and format.
 The data is somewhat relevant The photographs and texts are submitted on time.
-They are original, although there might be minor problems with citations and attribution C + 70-74 7 posts are submitted on time Your essay demonstrates an acceptable level of understanding of class material but it lacks clarity, contains many major factual errors and logical flaws, and/or often deviate from required length and format.
+They are original, although there might be minor problems with citations and attribution С + Your essay demonstrates an acceptable level of understanding of class material but it lacks clarity, contains many major factual errors and logical flaws, and/or often deviate from required length and format.
 The data is not clear and a bit irrelevant The photographs and texts are submitted on time or a day late.
-They are original, although there are major problems with citations and attribution С 65-69 6 posts are submitted on time Your essay demonstrates an acceptable level of understanding of class material but it lacks clarity, contains many major factual errors and logical flaws.
+They are original, although there are major problems with citations and attribution С Your essay demonstrates an acceptable level of understanding of class material but it lacks clarity, contains many major factual errors and logical flaws.
 Your work does not follow the required length and format.
-The data is not clear and a bit irrelevant

-The photographs and texts are submitted on time or a day late.
-They are original, although there are major problems with citations and attribution C - 60-64 5 posts are submitted on time Your essay demonstrates an acceptable level of understanding of class material but it lacks clarity, contains many major factual errors and logical flaws.
+The data is not clear and a bit irrelevant The photographs and texts are submitted on time or a day late.
+They are original, although there are major problems with citations and attribution С - Your essay demonstrates an acceptable level of understanding of class material but it lacks clarity, contains many major factual errors and logical flaws.
 Your work does not follow the required length and format.
 The data is not clear and a bit irrelevant The photographs and texts are submitted a day or two late.
-They are original, although there are major problems with citations and attribution D + 55-59 3-4 posts are submitted on time Your essay demonstrates minimal understanding of class material.
+They are original, although there are major problems with citations and attribution

+D + Your essay demonstrates minimal understanding of class material.
 It lacks effort, hard to read and understand, contains major errors, flaws, and biased viewpoints.
 The data is not clear and irrelevant The photographs and texts are original, but citations are absent.
 The writing considerably deviates from the required length and format (answers are too short), and/or is submitted a few days late.
-D 50-54 1-2 posts are submitted on time or all are submitted after the class time Your essay demonstrates minimal understanding of class material.
+D Your essay demonstrates minimal understanding of class material.
 It lacks effort, hard to read and understand, contains major errors, flaws, and biased viewpoints.
 The data is not clear and irrelevant The photographs and texts are original, but citations are absent.
 The writing considerably deviates from the required length and format (answers are too short), and is submitted many days late.
-F 0 No posts are submitted at all The essay is submitted more than a week late without an excuse or not submitted at all.
+F The essay is submitted more than a week late without an excuse or not submitted at all.
 It is extremely short, factually incorrect, biased, and/or contain instances of plagiarism.